-- For policy development and review - For the financial health of the school - For operational oversight (not day-to-day operations) - For the annual evaluations of Elementary, Secondary, Academic and Financial administrators - For the legal affairs of NSCS - To refer administrative communications to the administration, as appropriate, and to follow the Board-established chain of command - To adopt, advocate for and oversee a school budget, which is responsive to school goals and meets the needs of all students. - To delegate to the Administrators responsibility for all administrative functions, except those specifically reserved to the Board through board policy - To conduct an annual self-evaluation of its own leadership, governance and teamwork. - To seek the administration's recommendation before taking action. - To communicate and interpret the school's mission and other policy related matters to the public and stakeholders. - To ensure there is a supportive, smoothly, operating leadership team, which advocates for both children and the community.
+- For policy development and review - For the financial health of the school - For operational oversight (not day-to-day operations) - For the annual evaluation of the Head of School - For the legal affairs of NSCS - To refer administrative communications to the administration, as appropriate, and to follow the Board-established chain of command - To adopt, advocate for and oversee a school budget, which is responsive to school goals and meets the needs of all students. - To delegate to the Administrators responsibility for all administrative functions, except those specifically reserved to the Board through board policy - To conduct an annual self-evaluation of its own leadership, governance and teamwork. - To seek the administration's recommendation before taking action. - To communicate and interpret the school's mission and other policy related matters to the public and stakeholders. - To ensure there is a supportive, smoothly, operating leadership team, which advocates for both children and the community.